xgi-org/xgi/docs/source/reference.rst

 API Reference
 **************

 This page gives an overview of all public XGI objects, functions and methods.
-All classes and functions are exposed in xgi.* namespace are public.
+All classes and functions are exposed in xgi.* namespace are public

 XGI is organized into the following subpackages: